Alcohol Addiction Treatment - What are the options? - UK Home Detox

 • Shared accommodation

-Another added benefit of residential rehab in a private facility is that you will be able to continue with therapy as an outpatient once your 28-day stay is over, and since your family is also involved in your recovery they are often offered support for up to a year after you leave.
+Another added benefit of residential rehab in a private facility is that you will be able to continue with talk therapy as an outpatient after your 28-day treatment for alcohol.
+And since your family is also involved in your recovery, they are often offered emotional support for up to a year after you leave.

 Support Groups

-Alcoholics Anonymous(AA) – undoubtedly the most well-known and very respected recovery programme worldwide.
+This is undoubtedly the most well-known and very respected recovery programme and support group worldwide.
 Their 12 step programme is mostly spiritual in nature, the belief in a Higher Power providing hope of recovery. https://www.alcoholics-anonymous.org.uk/About-AA/The-12-Steps-of-AA

-The SMART Recovery helps you to decide whether you have an alcohol use problem, then offers help to build up your motivation to change and offers a set of proven tools and techniques to support recovery.
+The SMART Recovery (https://smartrecovery.org.uk/) helps you to decide whether you have an alcohol use problem.
+Then, it builds up your motivation to change and offers a set of proven tools and techniques to support recovery and keep up healthy habits.

 Support for Families Affected by Alcoholism